WolfTech-Innovations/WolfOS/README.md

 ## Our Team

--- Carl - Head of SpoinkOS Development Team
+-- Chris F. - Head of SpoinkOS Development Team

 ## Concept: